 Delay Execution¶

-Pauses the workflow for a specified number of seconds, then forwards the provided input unchanged.
-Supports fractional seconds for sub-second delays and accepts any data type as passthrough input.
+Pauses workflow execution for a specified number of seconds, then forwards the input unchanged.
+Accepts any data type and simply delays its passage downstream.
+Useful for timing control and coordinating steps that require a pause.

 Usage¶